cran/lme4/README.md

 * `lme4.0` is a maintained version of lme4 back compatible to CRAN versions of lme4 0.99xy,
   mainly for the purpose of  *reproducible research and data analysis* which was done with 0.99xy versions of lme4.
+* there have been [some](http://stackoverflow.com/questions/23662589/r-reverting-to-lme4-0-and-still-getting-inconsistent-results) [reports](http://hlplab.wordpress.com/2014/06/24/more-on-old-and-new-lme4/) of problems with `lme4.0` on R version 3.1; if someone has a specific reproducible example they'd like to donate, please contact the maintainers.
 * Notably, `lme4.0` features  `getME(<mod>, "..")` which is compatible (as much as sensibly possible) with the current `lme4`'s version of `getME()`.
 * You can use the `convert_old_lme4()` function to take a fitted object created with `lme4` <1.0 and convert it for use with `lme4.0`.
 * It currently resides on R-forge, and you should be able to install it with
 ```
 install.packages("lme4.0",
                  repos=c("http://lme4.r-forge.r-project.org/repos",
                          getOption("repos")[["CRAN"]]))
 ```
-(if the binary versions are out of date or not available for your system, please contact the maintainers).
+(if the binary versions are out of date or unavailable for your system, please contact the maintainers).